-As of March 31, 2012, we had total debt of \$896.9 million, net of original issue discount of \$25.9 million.
-Our debt is comprised of \$47.8 million of our 6.125% senior notes due 2014, or 2014 senior notes, \$244.6 million of our 8.000% senior notes due 2017, or 2017 senior notes,

-\$375.0 million of our 5.875% senior notes due 2020, or 2020 senior notes and \$229.5 million of our 1.625% convertible senior notes due 2026, or convertible senior notes.
-During 2011, we amended and restated the credit agreement governing our \$250 million revolving credit facility to increase our borrowing base to \$300.0 million, including an accordion feature that allows for the potential expansion of the facility up to an aggregate of \$500.0 million, adjusted certain financial ratios and provided for additional new maintenance covenants.
+As of June 30, 2012, we had total debt of \$852.4 million, net of original issue discount of \$22.6 million.
+Our debt is comprised of \$244.8 million of our 8.000% senior notes due 2017, or 2017 senior notes, \$375.0 million of our 5.875% senior notes due 2020, or 2020 senior notes, and \$232.6 million of our 1.625% convertible senior notes due 2026, or convertible senior notes.
+We also have a revolving credit facility with a borrowing base of \$300.0 million, which includes an accordion feature that allows for the potential expansion of the facility up to an aggregate of \$500.0 million.
 For further information on our debt agreements, see Note 3 to our consolidated financial statements included herein.
-As of March 31, 2012, we were in compliance with all of our debt covenants.
-On April 30, 2012, we redeemed the remaining \$47.8 million of our 2014 senior notes.
+As of June 30, 2012, we were in compliance with all of our debt covenants.

-Under our revolving credit facility, we have the option of borrowing at a variable rate of interest equal to either (i) LIBOR, plus an applicable margin, or (ii) the greatest of the Prime Rate, the Federal Funds Effective Rate plus 1⁄22 of 1% and the one-month LIBOR plus 1%, plus in each case an applicable margin.
+Under our revolving credit facility, we have the option of borrowing at a variable rate of interest equal to either (i) LIBOR, plus an applicable margin, or (ii) the greatest of the Prime

+Rate, the Federal Funds Effective Rate plus 1/2 of 1% and the one-month LIBOR plus 1%, plus in each case an applicable margin.
 The applicable margin for each base rate is determined by a pricing grid, which is based on our leverage ratio, as defined in the credit agreement governing the amended revolving credit facility.
 Unused commitment fees are payable quarterly at the annual rate ranging from 37.5 basis points to 50.0 basis points as determined by a pricing grid.

 The credit agreement governing our revolving credit facility and the indentures governing our 2017 senior notes and our 2020 senior notes impose certain operating and financial restrictions on us.
 Such restrictions affect, and in many cases limit or prohibit, among other things, our ability to incur additional indebtedness, make capital expenditures, redeem equity, create liens, sell assets and make dividend or other restricted payments.
-Based on our financial ratios for the quarterly compliance reporting period ended March 31, 2012, the full amount of the undrawn borrowing base under our revolving credit facility is available to us for all uses of proceeds, including working capital, if necessary.
+Based on our financial ratios for the quarterly compliance reporting period ended June 30, 2012, the full amount of the undrawn borrowing base under our revolving credit facility is available to us for all uses of proceeds, including working capital, if necessary.
 In addition, we are permitted to use our revolving credit facility to repay our 1.625% convertible notes, provided that, as of the date of repayment, we have available liquidity of \$100 million on a pro forma basis and can demonstrate to the agent under the facility that our business plan is fully funded for the next four fiscal quarters.
-We continuously review our debt covenants and report our compliance with financial ratios on a quarterly basis.
+We continuously review our debt covenants and report our compliance with financial ratios to our lenders on a quarterly basis.
 We also consider such covenants in evaluating transactions that will have an effect on our financial ratios.